GuenterQuast/mimoCoRB/builddoc/index.rst

                     | --> config      # configuration files in yaml format
                     | --> target      # output of data-acquisition run(s)

+For illustration and as a starting point for own applications, a stand-alone example is provided as part of the package, as described in the following section.

 Application example
 ...................

-The subdirectory examples/ contains a rather complete application use case.
+The subdirectory *examples/* contains a rather complete application use case.
+It runs stand-alone and uses as input simulated waveform data of short pulses in a scintillator detector.
+The simulated physics process corresponds to signatures produced by cosmic muons.
+Of particular interest in this case are (rare) signatures with a double-pulse structure, where the first pule originates from a detected muon and the second one from a decay electron of a muon that is stopped in or near a detection layer.

 Examples of code snippets and configuration data are provided in the subdirectories `examples/modules/` and `examples/config/`, respectively.
 Waveform data, as provided by, for example, a multi-channel digital oscilloscope, are generated and filled into the first one of a cascaded set of three ringbuffers.
 The raw data are analyzed, and accepted data with a double-pulse signature are selected and directly passed on to a second ringbuffer.
-A third buffer contains only the information about found signal pulses; a result file in *csv* format contains the data extracted from this buffer.
+A third buffer contains only the information on found signal pulses; a result file in *csv* format contains the data extracted from this buffer.
 Configuration files and the recorded data files are stored in the subdirectory `examples/target/<projectname>_<date_and_time>`.